Seller financing

 Seller financing is a loan provided by the seller of a property or business to the purchaser.
 When used in the context of residential real estate, it is also called "bond-for-title" or "owner financing."
 Usually, the purchaser will make some sort of down payment to the seller, and then make installment payments (usually on a monthly basis) over a specified time, at an agreed-upon interest rate, until the loan is fully repaid.
 In layman's terms, this is when the seller in a transaction offers the buyer a loan rather than the buyer obtaining one from a bank.
 To a seller, this is an investment in which the return is guaranteed only by the buyer's credit-worthiness or ability and motivation to pay the mortgage.
 For a buyer it is often beneficial, because he/she may not be able to obtain a loan from a bank.
 In general, the loan is secured by the property being sold.
 In the event that the buyer defaults, the property is repossessed or foreclosed on exactly as it would be by a bank.

 There are no universal requirements mandated for seller financing.
-In order to protect both the buyer's and seller's interests, a legally binding purchase agreement should be drawn up with the assistance of an attorney and then signed by both parties.
+In order to protect both the buyer's and seller's interests, a legally-binding purchase agreement should be drawn up with the assistance of an attorney and then signed by both parties.

 Secondary market

-There is a secondary market for seller financed debt instruments.
-Many companies and investors look to purchase properly structured debt instruments as investments.
+There is a secondary market for seller-financed debt instruments.
+Many companies and investors look to purchase properly-structured debt instruments as investments.
+The criteria for a typical, properly structure seller-financed debt instrument would consist of an asset with a good collateralized equity position, an interest rate that is not underperforming the current rate environment, with a satisfactory borrower background in financial terms.